yinmo-public/reject-invite/README.md

-# reject
-login reject all LINE groups invite
+Once you login your LINE account will reject all groups invite